Pu-Ting Dong

 B.S.
 University of Science and Technology of China (2010-2014)

-My current research and long-term goal are devoted to microbiome imaging.
-It primarily focuses on the development and application of cutting-edge optical imaging technologies complemented with state-of-the-art multi-omics approaches to gain a comprehensive understanding of the host/microbe-microbe interactions that underpin microbiome-related human diseases.
+Both my current research and long-term career goal are devoted to microbiome imaging.
+It primarily focuses on the development and application of cutting-edge optical imaging technologies complemented with state-of-the-art multi-omics approaches to gain a comprehensive understanding of host/microbe-microbe interactions that underpin microbiome-related human diseases.

-My PhD research in Dr. Ji-Xin Cheng’s group focused on the development and application of label-free chemical imaging techniques to unveil hidden biomarkers in human diseases and human pathogens.
-Specifically, I achieved HbA1c quantification in single red blood cells using transient absorption microcopy as an innovative approach to diagnose type 2 diabetes (Dong et al. Science Advances 2019) and deciphered mechanism of action of gold standard antifungal drug, amphotericin B, using polarization-sensitive stimulated Raman scattering microscopy (Dong et al. Science Advances 2021).
-More recently, driven by my ingenue curiosity on a serendipitously observed photobleaching phenomenon under transient absorption microscopy, I discovered two chromophores in human pathogens, staphyloxanthin and catalase, that are photo-sensitive and subject to photolysis (Dong et al. Advanced Science 2019; Hui#, Dong# et al. Advanced Science 2020; Dong et al. Advanced Science 2022; Dong et al. JCI Insight 2022).
-These findings have become breakthroughs for the field of drug-free antimicrobial phototherapy, and opened new translational opportunities for treating superbug infections (4 granted patents and a startup, Pulsethera, spun off for clinical translation and commercialization).
+My PhD research under Dr. Ji-Xin Cheng’s mentorship focused on the development and application of label-free chemical imaging techniques to reveal hidden biomarkers in human diseases and human pathogens.
+Specifically, I achieved glycated hemoglobin (HbA1c) quantification in single red blood cells using transient absorption microcopy as an innovative approach to diagnose Type 2 diabetes (Dong et al. Science Advances 2019) and deciphered mechanism of action of the gold standard antifungal drug, amphotericin B, using polarization-sensitive stimulated Raman scattering microscopy (Dong et al. Science Advances 2021).
+More recently, driven by my ingenue curiosity on a serendipitously observed photobleaching phenomenon under transient absorption microscopy, I discovered two endogenous chromophores in human pathogens, staphyloxanthin and catalase, as the underlying molecular targets of antimicrobial photohterapy that are subject to photolysis (Dong et al. Advanced Science 2019; Hui#, Dong# et al. Advanced Science 2020; Dong et al. Advanced Science 2022; Dong et al. JCI Insight 2022).
+These findings have become breakthroughs for the field, and opened new translational opportunities to combat superbug infections (5 granted patents and a startup, Pulsethera, spun off for their clinical translation and commercialization).

-Seeking more microbiology questions and trainings, I joined Forsyth as a postdoc and switched my gear studying fundamental host/microbe-microbe interactions under the mentorship of Drs.
+Seeking more microbiology questions and trainings, I joined Forsyth as a postdoc and switched my gear studying host/microbe-microbe interactions under the mentorship of Drs.
 Gary Borisy, Wenyuan Shi, and Xuesong He.
-By coupling optical imaging with multi-omics, I elucidated the role of intracellular lipid droplets in episymbiotic host-microbe interactions (Dong et al. The ISME Journal 2024) and developed host-derived transfer RNA fragments as a novel antimicrobial to target colorectal cancer-causing Fusobacterium nucleatum (Dong et al. Proc.
+By coupling optical imaging with multi-omics, I elucidated the role of intracellular lipid droplets in episymbiotic host-microbe interactions (Dong et al. The ISME Journal 2024) and identified and then developed a Fusobacterial RNA-binding protein as a novel class of host-derived antimicrobials for targeting colorectal cancer-causing Fusobacterium nucleatum (Dong et al. International Journal of Oral Science 2025; Yang#, Dong# et al. The ISME Journal 2023).
+Since joining Forsyth, I have been particularly spearheading the development of next-generation multiplex fluorescence in situ hybridization (FISH) imaging for interrogating microbiome atlas and host/microbe-microbe interactions.
+More specifically, I developed an expansion microscopy-based multiplex FISH imaging technology (Dong et al. Proc.
 Natl.
 Acad.
 Sci.
-U.S.A. in review 2024; Yang#, Dong# et al. The ISME Journal 2023).
-Since joining Forsyth, I have been particularly spearheading the development of next-generation multiplex fluorescence in situ hybridization (FISH) imaging for interrogating microbial biogeography.
-I have developed an expansion microscopy-based multiplex FISH approach (Dong et al. Proc.
-Natl.
-Acad.
-Sci.
 U.S.A.
-2024) as well as new multiplex FISH probes (Dong et al. in preparation 2024) for functional and structural imaging of microbiome atlas at single cell level within complex communities.
-It has the potential as a paradigm-shifting tool for microbiome study as it can seamlessly integrate expansion-mediated functional imaging with multiplex FISH-enabled biogeographic mapping.
+2024) that enables the seamless integration of expansion-mediated single-cell functional imaging with biogeographic mapping.
+I further co-invented multiplex FISH probes and methods (Dong et al. manuscript in preparation 2025) that allow high-throughput whole-mount imaging that was previously conceived impossible.
+These advances are expected to profoundly open new avenues for microbiome studies.

 Awards/Recognitions